MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 Type a Skype for Business Online administrator account name, such as "User@Domain.com", or enter a PSCredential object, such as one returned by the Get-Credential cmdlet.

-When you type a user name, you will be prompted for a password.
+When you type an account name, you will be prompted for a password.

 ```yaml
 Type: PSCredential